Where is hot in March in Europe

 Although the average temperatures aren’t scorching, Madeira is a lovely winter destination and the sunshine (6 or 7 hours a day) is surprisingly strong, so you’ll need to wear sunblock.
 It’s a very scenic, green and mountainous island with great walks, drives, things to see and do and some stylish hotels and traditional quintas.
-Another option is to take a luxury private tour with your own English-speaking driver / guide.
 British Airways has direct flights from the UK.

 4. Canary Islands

 The Canary Islands is one of the UK’s most popular winter sun destination with direct flights from across the UK.
 The islands are a little warmer than Madeira, as they are further south, with constant Atlantic breezes.
 Some resorts are more sheltered, thus warmer, than others.
 Although the sun can be strong, especially if you take a trip into the volcanic mountains.
 Stay at one of these hotels in Tenerife or villas in Lanzarote.
 If you want to escape the crowds, head to La Gomera (a ferry ride from Tenerife) or tiny La Graciosa near Lanzarote.
 See the hottest Canary Islands in March.